Log in to Microsoft 365 using Asgardeo¶

 -

-Run the following command to establish trust.
+Run the following command to define a new domain federation configuration.

 Run the following command to verify the federation settings.

 You have now successfully set up trust between Asgardeo and the Azure Active Directory.
-If you wish to redo the configurations, run the following command to move your domain back to the Managed
+If you wish to redo the configurations, run the following command to move your domain back to the Managed authentication mode:

 Try it out¶